 Although these 'expert systems' provide information which the average lay person often has little knowledge of, Giddens also suggests that the lay populace does recognise that expert systems cannot adequately anticipate the future.
 For example, the current state of global 'economic crises' provides evidence that although there are many 'expert' financial advisors with a great deal of knowledge that is not likely understood by the lay populace, they were unable to adequately anticipate the future and as a result, a large proportion of people who placed trust in these systems of expert knowledge.
 It is for this reason that Giddens argues that (mis)trust stems from interpersonal relationships with the people who represent the expert systems.
 He uses the term 'access point' to identify the meeting ground in which the individual is seen to represent the social system (Giddens 1990).
-For example, an access point may be a physicians' surgery where the physician is seen to represent the financial or economic system.
+For example, an access point may be a physicians' surgery where the physician is seen to represent the medical system, or a bank where the bank teller is seen to represent the financial or economic system.
 Giddens (1990:85) argues that "Although everyone is aware that the real repository of trust is in the abstract system, rather than the individuals who in specific contexts 'represent' it, access points carry a reminder that it is the flesh-and-blood people (who are potentially fallible) who are its operators".
-Put simply, Giddens argues that institutional trust presupposes and is determined by interpersonal trust in the economic system, we must first have interpersonal trust in our financial advisor (who represents the system).
+Put simply, Giddens argues that institutional trust presupposes and is determined by interpersonal trust (Meyer et al. 2008).
+For instance, Giddens would argue that in order to have trust in the economic system, we must first have interpersonal trust in our financial advisor (who represents the system).